liudiepie/Fastslam1.0_ROS/README.md

    It would be easier to modify
 ### Implementation
 1. Replace the file
-   Copy Main.py and sensor_data.dat in this repocitory and replace the same name file under EKFSLAM_FastSLAM
+   Copy all the files in this repocitory and replace the same name file under EKFSLAM_FastSLAM
 2. Launch Turtlebot3
    ```bash
    roslaunch turtlebot3_gazebo turtlebot3_world.launch